 The vanilla, pumpkin spice and salt enhance the filling flavor.
 They are not absolutely necessary and can be omitted if you desire.
 Same with the chocolate topping - it's completely optional.

 To make these bars, a food processor or high powered blender is needed.
 These bars are made layer by layer, starting with the crust.

-To make the filling, the first thing you must do is soften the dates.
+To make the filling, first soften the dates.
 To do this, remove the pits from the dates and place them in a small, microwaveable dish.
 Fill the dish with water until the dates are covered.
 Next, cook the dates in the microwave for 2 minutes (on high).
 Note, if you don't have a microwave, then soak the dates in boiling water for 5-10 minutes.

-Pour the filling over the crust and smooth out using a spatula.
-You should have an even, level filling layer over the crust.
+Pour the filling onto the crust and smooth it out using a spatula.

 Next, place the bars in the fridge overnight for the filling to set.
 (Or, for at least 6 hours.)